If you buy an item via this post, we may get a small affiliate fee. Details.

 Looking for a quick read?
 This handy list comprises 13 most interesting new short story and anthology releases based on customer and critics reviews, popularity, and our own taste.

-2019 has been a literary feast for book lovers so far – with great releases such as T. J. Reid’s intoxicating read Daisy Jones & The Six or a brilliant page-turner The Silent Patient by Alex Michaelides, writers have been cosseting us this past half a year.
+Last year was a literary feast for book lovers so far – with great releases such as T. J. Reid’s intoxicating read Daisy Jones & The Six or a brilliant page-turner The Silent Patient by Alex Michaelides, writers have been cosseting us this past half a year.

 But if you’ve already devoured all the best new book releases and still have a ravenous appetite for brilliant literature, look no further – most interesting short story and anthology releases are here.

 This year, we’ve searched Goodreads and Amazon for the best and most interesting brand new releases.
 The list is very diverse to fit every preference.
 There’s world literature, with brilliantly unique Polish, Japanese and Italian authors.
 There’s sci-fi, thriller, dark humor and mystery.
 There’s reflections on God, artificial intelligence, and race and class.